lipinght/PBIHackathon/CompositeModels/Use Composite Model Lab.md

 1. Download locally on your computer the following Excel spreadsheet: **Promotions.xlxs**

-2. In Power BI Desktop, open the .pbix file from lab **DirectQuery for Power BI datasets**
+2. In Power BI Desktop, open the .pbix file from the previous lab **Lab 1 - DirectQuery for Power BI datasets**

 3. Click on **Get Data**, choose **Excel Workbook** and then navigate to the **Promotions.xlxs** spreadsheet you downloaded locally